lumapps/launcher-app-ios/README.md

 On General tab under Identity you will see a text field named `Display name`, you can enter there your app name.

-To finish you should also update `Bundle Identifier` with the one you defined on iTunes connect in order to make your application avaible on the App Store.
+To finish you should also update `Bundle Identifier` with the one you defined on iTunes connect in order to make your application available on the App Store.

 ## Update wording